khangtictoc/CTF-Writeup-Practice/Web/Rootme/Web-Client/XSS - Stored 1.md

 <p align="center"> <img width="400px" height="150px" src="https://user-images.githubusercontent.com/48288606/158943445-969975ce-0c9d-474c-a44c-c398dc3800a6.png"> </p>

 Now this proves XSS can be in action.
-Now we have get the **cookie** from the victim, in this challenge victim is **administrator**.
+Now we have to get the **cookie** from the victim, in this challenge victim is **administrator**.
 We can handle that with `document.cookie`.
 But the point is how we can get it; as usual payload we use `alert`, `console.log`, ... it won't work when these actions take place in client side and we would only see our cookie on the screen.

 We have to delivery all collected cookie from victim (administrator) to a specific server that we take control.
 To do that, we can think of a tag like `<img/>` to contain our server link in `src` attribute and when the victim **GET** an image from our source, we can see the full path **URL Request** and inject cookie to that URL, also find a way to "call" that image.
 Payload will look like this: